usdot-jpo-ode/jpo-wzdx/spec-content/enumerated-types/RoadRestriction.md

-`hov-3` | Travel restricted to high occupancy vehicles of three or more `hov-2` | Travel restricted to high occupancy vehicles of two or more `no-parking` | No parking in work zone area `reduced-width` | Lane width reduced in work zone area `reduced-height` | Height restrictions reduced in work zone area `reduced-length` | Vehicle length restrictions reduced in work zone area `reduced-weight` | Vehicle weight restrictions reduced in work zone area `axle-load-limit` | Vehicle axle-load-limit restrictions reduced in work zone area `gross-weight-limit` | Vehicle gross-weight-limit restrictions reduced in work zone area `towing-prohibited` | Towing prohibited in work zone area `permitted-oversize-loads-prohibited` | “Permitted oversize loads” prohibited in work zone area; this applies<br>to annual oversize load permits.
+`hov-3` | Travel restricted to high occupancy vehicles of three or more `hov-2` | Travel restricted to high occupancy vehicles of two or more `no-parking` | No parking in work zone area `reduced-width` | Lane width is reduced in work zone area `reduced-height` | Height restrictions reduced in work zone area `reduced-length` | Vehicle length restrictions reduced in work zone area `reduced-weight` | Vehicle weight restrictions reduced in work zone area `axle-load-limit` | Vehicle axle-load-limit restrictions reduced in work zone area `gross-weight-limit` | Vehicle gross-weight-limit restrictions reduced in work zone area `towing-prohibited` | Towing prohibited in work zone area `permitted-oversize-loads-prohibited` | “Permitted oversize loads” prohibited in work zone area; this applies to annual oversize load permits.

 ## Used By
 Property | Object